Large Truck and Bus Crash Facts

 The Federal Highway Administration’s (FHWA’s) Highway Statistics.

-Fully-accessible Web versions of the most recently-published LTBCF reports are available below.
-Printable PDF versions are also available in the "Related Documents" section (right).
+Fully-accessible Web versions of the most recently-published LTBCF reports, along with printable PDF versions, are available below.

 - Large Truck and Bus Crash Facts 2020